 The eatery’s clientele includes many regulars, who return time after time for faultless Italian food and the down-to-earth vibe Harnett is famous for.

 These Michelin star restaurants in London are perfect for a special occasion – or simply if you’re feeling decadent.
+If you have any personal favourites, do let me know in the comments!

 If you’re planning a trip to London, have a read of my London travel guide.

-Or discover my top picks of the best luxury hotels in London and the top London tourist attractions.
+Or discover my top picks of the best luxury hotels in London, the top London tourist attractions, and the best afternoon teas in London.